ScooloV/bbpedia/docs/matched_play/guide.md

 [manWo\^starkayers \^] \^Ti\^rearTone of the most
-interesting and exciting ~D~arts of Blood Bowl; after all, seeing the very best players of Nuffle\'s sacred game take to the pitch is a joy to behold!
+interesting and exciting ~D~arts of Blood Bowl; after all, seeing the very best players of Nuffle's sacred game take to the pitch is a joy to behold!
 As a result many events may require all coaches to have ~at~ least one Star Player in their roster for the event.